-The AWF student grant scheme is open to those studying veterinary medicine, veterinary nursing, agricultural studies and animal welfare, who will have completed 2 years of study by the start of the project and to students studying for an MSc.
-The scheme is not open to PhD students.
+Those studying veterinary medicine, veterinary nursing, agricultural studies and animal welfare, who will have completed 2 years of study by the start of the project can apply for the research grant.
+Students studying for an MSc can also apply.
+The scheme is not currently open to PhD students.

 The grant will cover the costs of the project and a stipend to be paid to the student undertaking the research.
 The stipend will be equivalent to the national minimum wage.

 “This was an extremely formative experience for me.
 I have learnt a lot about the process of grant writing, completing a scientific project and working in a developing country.”